JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 Retrieves a specified range of characters from a rich edit control.

 ```
-FUNCTION RichEdit_GetTextRange (BYVAL hRichEdit AS HWND, BYVAL lptrg AS TEXTRANGE PTR) AS DWORD
+FUNCTION RichEdit_GetTextRange (BYVAL hRichEdit AS HWND, BYVAL lptrg AS TEXTRANGEW PTR) AS DWORD
    FUNCTION = SendMessageW(hRichEdit, EM_GETTEXTRANGE, 0, cast(LPARAM, lptrg))
 END FUNCTION
 ```